Create an Obsidian starter kit for knowledge base "NPKB"

 Outro

 NPKB is based on a lot of great community plugins.
-Above all, here are some of them that play an integral role in the above-mentioned features.
+With gratitude, here are some that play an integral role in it.

 • Dataview: Helps me create a data table easily